-Special Issue: Some judges and attorneys use the second Permanency Hearing Before Final Order as a pretrial conference to discuss discovery, the pleadings upon which DFPS will be seeking relief, and other trial-related issues.
+Special Issue: In addition to the required findings, some judges and attorneys use the second Permanency Hearing Before Final Order as a pretrial conference to discuss discovery, the pleadings upon which DFPS will be seeking relief, and other trial-related issues.
+Both permanency hearings can also be used as opportunities to discuss mediation and/or settlement.